Facebook Tips & Strategies

 • Completely Free: This method costs nothing but a few seconds of your time.

-• More Authentic: Tailored posts always perform better and feel more authentic than a robotic feed of cross-posted content.
+• More Authentic: Tailored posts perform better and feel more authentic than a robotic feed of cross-posted content.

 • Cons: